sem-in-r/seminr/README.md

 models – you can even inspect the more complicated Lavaan syntax that is produced.

-A. Describe reflective constructs and interactions
+Describe reflective constructs and
+interactions:

 ``` r
 # Distinguish and mix composite or reflective (common-factor) measurement models